English

 The Department also believes in the power of teacher ‘modelling’ to help pupils to gain an insight in to the mind-set of good readers and writers.
 As a result this teaching technique is widely used at all key stages.

 In addition, we believe that English should and does live beyond the classroom.
-As a result, opportunities are sought for pupils to enter writing and debating competitions, write for ‘real’ audiences eg RSC director, and to attend as many relevant theatre/cinema trips as is possible.
+As a result, opportunities are sought for pupils to enter writing and debating competitions, write for ‘real’ audiences eg Royal Shakespeare Company director, and to attend as many relevant theatre/cinema trips as is possible.

 Year 7Year 8Year 9